EliahKagan/nrr-frr/README.md

 - I think quoting can be improved.
 See the "TODO" comment in `frr.cmd`.

-- It might be better to store the domain name of the server in the Windows registry, or to fall back to accessing the registry if `%USERPROFILE%\`
+- It might be better to store the domain name of the server in the Windows registry, or to fall back to accessing the registry if `%USERPROFILE%\.nrr-frr-server` is not found.